bhaidar/bhaidar.github.io/_posts/2018-08-17-how-i-created-the-angular-wrapper-for-kendo-ui-controls.md

     The code uses a range of version numbers for the dependency packages so that the library is not limited to a specific package version.

 2. Add the same packages under the **devDependencies** section.
-You add the same packages fwith the addition of some Typescript packages for the Kendo UI and jQuery packages so that you benefit from a free intellisense while coding!
+You add the same packages with the addition of some Typescript packages for the Kendo UI and jQuery packages so that you benefit from a free intellisense while coding!

 3. Run the following commands to install the required dependencies: